huntertran/blog/source/_posts/20201008-Grammar-Regex-Pattern-for-NLTK-Part-of-Speech-Tagging.md

 # 3. Match multiple grammars
 <a id="markdown-match-multiple-grammars" name="match-multiple-grammars"></a>

-To use multiple grammars to scan your text, simply combine them with new line character `\n`
+To use multiple grammars to scan your text, simply combine them with newline character `\n`

 For example: